Japanese Culture: Everything You’ve Ever Wanted to Know About the Land of the Rising Sun

 The Language of Japan

-Did you know?
-Japanese is the ninth most popular language in the world!
+Japanese is spoken by 125 million people worldwide.
 It’s also one of the most difficult to master, with three writing systems, complicated grammatical structures and an entire subsection of hierarchical language.

 Despite the many difficult aspects of Japanese, pronunciation isn’t one of them.
 Spoken Japanese has 15 consonants and only five vowels, so pronouncing Japanese is pretty easy once you get the hang of the accent.